 - 9.1.
 There are occasions when it is entirely appropriate and proper for employees to have physical contact with pupils, but it is crucial that they only do so in ways appropriate to their professional role and in relation to the pupil's individual needs and any agreed care plan.
 When physical contact is made with pupils this should be in response to their needs at the time, of limited duration and appropriate given their age, stage of development, gender, ethnicity, culture and background.
 Employees must use their professional judgement at all times.
 It is not possible to be specific about the appropriateness of each physical contact, since an action that is appropriate with one pupil in one set of circumstances may be inappropriate in another, or with a different pupil. - 9.2.
-Physical contact should never be secretive or casual, or for the gratification of the Adult, or represent a misuse of authority.
+Physical contact should never be secretive or casual, or for the gratification of the adult, or represent a misuse of authority.
 Adults should never touch a pupil in a way which may be considered indecent.
-If an Adult believes that an action could be misinterpreted, the incident and circumstances should be reported as soon as possible to the Headteacher and recorded in the School's incident book, and, if appropriate, a copy placed on the pupil's file.
+If an adult believes that an action could be misinterpreted, the incident and circumstances should be reported as soon as possible to the Headteacher and recorded in the School's incident book, and, if appropriate, a copy placed on the pupil's file. - 9.3.
+Physical contact, which occurs regularly with a pupil or pupils, is likely to raise questions unless the justification for this is part of a formally agreed plan (for example in relation to pupils with SEN or physical disabilities).
+Any such contact should be the subject of an agreed and open School policy and subject to review.
+Where feasible, employees should seek the pupil's permission before initiating contact.
+Adults should listen, observe and take note of the pupil's reaction or feelings and, so far as is possible, use a level of contact which is acceptable to the pupil for the minimum time necessary.